markschl/seqtool/README.md

-**Seqtool** is a  fast and flexible command line program for dealing with large amounts of biological sequences.
+**st** is a  fast and flexible command line program for dealing with large amounts of biological sequences.
 It can read and write **FASTA**, **FASTQ** and **CSV** files and handles different common compression formats (GZIP, BZIP2), but also supports newer/faster compression